+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Introduction

 \section{Introduction}

-Understanding the mechanisms of plastic deformation in metals and alloys, governed predominantly by crystallographic slip, is fundamental to advancing material science and engineering.
-Crystallographic slip, the movement of dislocations across slip planes in specific directions, is intrinsic to the material's crystal structure and its response to external stresses.
-The intricacies of this process are encapsulated in various slip systems, dictating the mechanical properties and behavior of materials under load.
-However, accurately identifying and quantifying slip system activities poses significant fundamental challenges, that are exacerbated by various dislocation mechanisms, such as the complex interplay of multiple slip systems and the presence of diffuse or intersecting slips, as well as the limitations of existing characterization techniques \cite{lunt2018quantification, githens2020characterizing, harte2020effect, vermeij2022nanomechanical, vermeij2023damage, vermeij2023testing2d}.
+Understanding the mechanisms of plastic deformation in metals and alloys, governed predominantly by crystallographic slip, is fundamental to advancing materials science and engineering.
+Crystallographic slip, comprising the movement of dislocations across slip planes in specific crystallographic slip directions, is a crucial plastic deformation mechanism that governs how metals respond to external stresses.
+The combination of a certain slip plane and slip direction forms a slip system and is used to describe the kinematics and geometry of plastic slip.
+However, accurately identifying and quantifying slip system activities in experiments poses significant fundamental challenges, that are exacerbated by various complex phenomena, such as the complex interplay of multiple slip systems and the presence of diffuse or intersecting slip bands, which are hard to measure with existing characterization techniques \cite{lunt2018quantification, githens2020characterizing, harte2020effect, vermeij2022nanomechanical, vermeij2023damage, vermeij2023testing2d}.